 cruise lines.
 Most of the budget is spent on advertising and community awareness.

-to provide ongoing training for all of their employees throughout the season in an effort to reinforce compliance with all guidelines.
-An
+to provide ongoing training for all of their employees throughout the season in an effort to reinforce

 The business is locally owned and operated, as are most others in Juneau.